single-cell-data/SOMA/rfcs/profiler.md

 ## Generic Profiler

 To address the mentioned basic requirements, at the top level, we use a generic and simple profiler which only tracks end-to-end execution time and memory metrics (peak memory, page faults, etc.) of the executed queries.

-This profiler uses a commonly available tool such as **_time_** to keep track of this high level information across days and releases in a small database (the early version can be using just the filesystem (key will be the filename and value will be the file content) and for then next phase, we can use [SqliteDict](https://pythonhosted.org/sqlite_object/sqlite_dict.html) K/V database, TileDB or DynamoDB as other alternatives) across different platforms.
+This profiler uses a commonly available tool such as **_time_** to keep track of this high level information across days and releases in a small database.
+The early version can be using just the filesystem where key will be process (folder) the date/time (file in that folder) and value will be the file content.
+And we can use GitHub to make it shared and versioned.

+In the future, we can use [SqliteDict](https://pythonhosted.org/sqlite_object/sqlite_dict.html) K/V database, TileDB or DynamoDB as other alternatives) across different platforms.

 As the profiler runs the application process, a new record will be generated and stored.
 The record associated with each run has the following schema:

 - **Key:**
+  - _Process Information (application and its arguments)_
   - _Date_
   - _Time_
-  - _Process Information (application and its arguments)_
 - **Value:**
   - _Host information_
-  - _User Defined MD_
+  - _User Defined data_
     - _Libraries version_
     - _Git commit SHA1_
     - _Description_